Coronavirus: Statutory self-employment pay scheme

 Additionally, more than half of your total income comes from self-employment.

-One of the following conditions must be met to be eligible for the scheme:
+One of the following conditions A to C must be met to be eligible for the scheme:

-There are special rules for those who are subject to the loan charge:
+The qualifying profits conditions are modified for persons who are subject to the loan charge:

 (a) on 26 March 2020 the person is chargeable to income tax on any amount by reason of Schedule 11 or 12 to the Finance (No. 2) Act 2017 (loan charge) as enacted as at that date, or